nelson7787/lessons-learned/Updated-Questions-To-Ask-When-Hiring.md

 ####**General Background**

-- Tell me about yourself and your background
+- Tell me about yourself and your background.
 - Tell me about a time when you had to persevere through a tough challenge; what did you do?
 What ultimately happened?
 How did you fix the issues?
 - What are your three favorite books?
 One fiction, one non-fiction and the third of your choice.
 - Do you have a blog?
 What do you write about?
-- Can you explain what you do to a five year old (this will see if they can communicate with non-technical people)
+- Can you explain what you do to a five year old (this will see if they can communicate with non-technical people)?
 - Teach me something.

 ####**Expectations and Leadership**